osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 The middle keeps track of all OSM objects read by osm2pgsql and the relationships between those objects.
 It knows, for instance, which ways are used by which nodes, or which members a relation has.
 It also keeps track of all node locations.
-It information is necessary to build way geometries from way nodes and relation geometries from members and it is necessary when updating data, because OSM change files only contain changes objects themselves and not all the related objects needed for creating an objects geometry.
+This information is necessary to build way geometries from way nodes and relation geometries from members and it is necessary when updating data, because OSM change files only contain changes objects themselves and not all the related objects needed for creating an objects geometry.